iRobot Roomba j7+ review – this older robot vacuum still offers fierce performance and intelligent design

 Not willing to have my pup make any accidents on demand, I placed a small brown teddy bear squeak toy on my floor that convincingly simulated pet waste.
 I watched the Roomba steer clear of it while cleaning, and was also notified of it is a potential obstacle once the cleaning was finished.

-After each cleaning cycle, the iRobot shares a map of where it cleaned, and also offers up any detected obstacles where you can mark if it was temporary, nothing at all, or if a Keep Out Zone should be added.
-It definitely adds a sort of gamified component to your cleaning, as the robot begins to learn what is and isn't an obstacle.
+After each cleaning cycle, the j7+ shares a map of where it cleaned, and also offers up any detected obstacles where you can mark if it was temporary, nothing at all, or if a Keep Out Zone should be added.
+It helps that the robot's behaviour becomes determined by your household routine when cleaning.

 Some things it obviously found, the cord, a shoelace, dog toy, and avoided.
-In an instance of, better safe than sorry, my living room carpet has a 3-dimensional floral design with brown branches, and well, there were several occasions when iRobot thought it could be pet waste.
-From here, I could dismiss the obstacle and instruct it to return to the spot it had missed.
+In an instance of better safe than sorry, my living room carpet has a thick, floral design with brown branches, and there were several occasions when iRobot thought it could be pet waste.
+From here, I could dismiss the obstacle and instruct it to return to the one spot it had missed.

 (Image credit: iRobot)

 For anyone who values form, function, and intelligent design that detects obstacles, we think you will fall in love with the iRobot iRoomba j7+.
-It offers iRobots most advanced navigating technology, and obstacle detection is a lifesaver for anyone who may have the occasional charging cable, sock, or toy on the floor, i.e. everyone.
-Now, it's not trained to know textile items just yet, but I know the technology can evolve over time, and with all the pet toys littering my floor, the Roomba gently went along its business around it.
+It offers advanced navigating technology, and the obstacle detection is a lifesaver for anyone who may have the occasional charging cable, sock, or toy on the floor.

-I noticed some lag with the iRobot Home app such as waiting for my robot to connect or to select the cleaning routine, which is fortunately updateable software that can be easily fixed and improved over time.
+I noticed some lag with the iRobot Home app such as waiting for my robot to connect or to select the cleaning routine, but this is fortunately update-able software that can be easily fixed and improved over time.

 The iRobot Roomba j7+ was tested between the family room, entryway and kitchen with hardwood floors and area rugs.
 Covering an area of about 500 sq ft., it represented the largest area in the home that could be vacuumed on the same map.
 It was also tested along a carpeted upstairs hallway and two bedrooms, in which it could create a second map.
 A small non-shedding dog lives in the house but still manages to track in his fair share of dirt.